 There is also a cauldron filled with boiling liquid that is below the human merchants that are being hung by a rope.
-The merchants are still alive, and will reward the party for saving them.
+The merchants are still alive and will reward the party for saving them.

-The story around this is that some weak devil was able to overpower these Fish-People and has driven them to committing evil acts.
+The story around this is that some weak devil was able to overpower these Fish-People and has driven them to commit evil acts.
 The story is open-ended and can be inserted and tweaked to fit whatever campaign the DM or GM is running.

 And there it is!
 Regardless of the outcome, I’m really proud of what I made.
-Earlier this month I had never made a one page dungeon and had never heard of this contest.
+Earlier this month I had never made a one-page dungeon and had never heard of this contest.
 While my dungeon is pretty simplistic, I’ve learned so much because I jumped right into it.
-I’d be shocked if I even came up as a honorable mention.
+I’d be shocked if I even came up as an honorable mention.
 However, my intention was never to win, it was to learn and have fun.
 With that in mind, this was a total success, and I can’t wait to show how much I’ve improved in next year’s contest!

 Shout-out to my friends Damon and Derek for looking over the submission and giving me critiques and corrections!

 I did say in the first post that there would only be three entries for this series.
 However, I may write one more for this year’s contest after the contest is over.
 I’d like to go over how I felt I did and what improvements I’d like to make for next year.
-Regardless of the outcome I’m really proud of what I made.
+Regardless of the outcome, I’m really proud of what I made.

 The Rest of the Series